HydroModPy/HydroModPy/validation_cases/analytical/steady/linearized_unconfined_hillslope_drainage_1d/README.md

 Solver variants:

 - `modflownwt` and `modflow6` use the historical launcher-backed structured grid.
+- `modflow6_irregular_tri` runs the same benchmark on one shared irregular-triangle strip.

 This case is not exposed yet for the local `boussinesq` backend.
 In that backend, the current saturation-excess regularization turns the problem into a